PerisD/Sac2.0/index.md

 Other genome assemblies from recent papers stored in Github:
 2. [Yue et al 2017](https://yjx1217.github.io/Yeast_PacBio_2016/data/ "YPRP"): CBS432, DBVPG6044, DBVPG6765, N44, SK1, UFRJ50816, UWOPS03-461.4, UWOPS91-917.1, Y12, YPS128, YPS138

-The rest of genome assemblies for *Saccharomyces* strains, using just Paired-End Illumina reads, are compressed in this [file](https://github.com/PerisD/Sac2.0/blob/master/NGENOMES/other.assemblies.gz "OtherAssemblies")
+The rest of genome assemblies for *Saccharomyces* strains, using just Paired-End Illumina reads, are in the FigShare repository.

 *COX2* and *COX3* sequences were deposited in GenBank under accession nos.
 MH813536-MH813939.